 Classes in Bonn/Cologne

 Classes are held at the Academy for International Education (AIB) in Bonn, now the official German campus of Texas A&M University.
 The class on Arts and Culture runs throughout the programe and includes a number of field trips.
 The class on German Politics begins during the orientation program and is concluded during the nine-day visit to Berlin, in which all Bonn/Cologne students meet up again with the students in Berlin.

 Classes in Berlin

 Classes in Berlin are held in rented classrooms at one of the local universities.
 Students also take a European Politics class that runs throughout their stay in Berlin.

 During the summer session, students participate in a short orientation and then work 5 days per week at their internships.
 Students do not take any classes during the summer session.

-Most students in Bonn live with host families, although short-term apartments and places in student dormitories are sometimes available.
+Most students in Bonn live with host families, although short-term apartments and student dormitories are sometimes available.
 The program has a long-standing relationship with a number of families who enjoy having American students live with them and seek to maximize the students' cross-cultural experience.
 In Berlin, students live in apartments.
 In both cities, the accomodation for the students is always pre-arranged before their arrival.

-Contacts with the Local Student Community
+Contacts with Local Students

 To learn about DAAD scholarships please Click here.